pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 [5-part series][testing-async-code-collection] exploring how one can embrace the amazing concurrency tools of Swift while not sacrificing testability.
-We start with two free(!) episodes ([here][testing-async-the-problem-1] and [here][testing-async-the-problem-2]) exploring the problem space and seeing why it is essentially impossible to determinstically test any moderately complex Swift code that uses `await`.
+We start with two free(!) episodes ([here][testing-async-the-problem-1] and [here][testing-async-the-problem-2]) exploring the problem space and seeing why it is essentially impossible to deterministically test any moderately complex Swift code that uses `await`.
 And by the end of the series we built a tool that allows one to test async code in a style that is more familiar to testing synchronous and Combine/reactive code.
 And we [released a library][concurrency-extras-gh] to give everyone access to this tool.